sap-tutorials/How-Tos/tutorials/2016/11/hana-mdc-usage-shine-du/hana-mdc-usage-shine-du.md

 ### Export the Delivery Unit

-1. Go to your [SAP HANA Cloud Platform Cockpit](https://account.hanatrial.ondemand.com/), then *Persistence > Database & Schemas* and open your tenant database.
+1. Go to your [SAP Cloud Platform Cockpit](https://account.hanatrial.ondemand.com/), then *Persistence > Database & Schemas* and open your tenant database.
 Then click on **SAP HANA Cockpit**.
 2. Enter your **`SHINE_DEV`** database user name and password.
 3. Choose **`HANA Application Lifecycle Management > Delivery Units > HCO_DEMOCONTENT`**
 4. Select the **Export** button above.